stefanocasazza/ULib/README.md

 The current version offers the following features :

-   * HTTP/1.0 and 1.1 protocols supported.
+   * HTTP/1.0 and 1.1 protocols supported and initial implementations of HTTP/2.
    * Persistent connections for HTTP/1.1 and Keep-Alive support for HTTP/1.0.
    * Browser cache management (headers: If-Modified-Since/Last-modified).
    * Chunk-encoding transfers support.